Registered Nurses in Primary Care Certificate

 Cost Per Credit Hour: $514.58 (includes instructional and general fees).
 See the full cost breakdown here.

-Admission Requirements: Completion of a Registered Nurse education program, a cumulative undergraduate degree GPA of 2.0 on a 4.0 scale, reside in an authorized state, an active and unrestricted RN license
+Admission Requirements: Students must have an active and unrestricted RN license, show completion of a Registered Nurse education program, have a cumulative undergraduate degree GPA of 2.0 on a 4.0 scale, and reside in an authorized state.

 Time to Completion: One year (approximately 2 – 3 semesters)